What to know before you launch your test

 Step 1: Check Your Equipment

-• The latest version of Google Chrome or Mozilla Firefox web browser.
+- The latest version of the Google Chrome web browser.

 Please note: Other proctoring software applications may interfere or conflict with ProctorU’s remote-proctoring software.
 We highly recommend that other proctoring software and/or extensions be disabled.
 In particular, please remove the Proctorio extension if you have it installed, as a known issue exists between the ProctorU application and Proctorio.